learnforpractice/pyeos/README.md

 pydevd.settrace(suspend=False)
 ```

 Set breakpoint at your python smart contract source code in Eclipse.
-If your Python smart contract source code does not placed in pyeos/contracts directory, them you need to run the following code to specify your source code directory and your smart contract source code file name must under directory with the same name.
+If your Python smart contract source code does not placed in pyeos/contracts directory, them you need to run the following code to specify your source code directory and your smart contract source code file must under directory with the same name.

 ```
  sys.path.append(<folder where source code directory in>)